 Note: Every deactivated weapon must have a certificate stating that deactivation work got carried out on it.
 But, it is not the same as a conversion.
 A converted weapon may still fire, whereas a deactivated one may not.

-It is an offence to make a defectively deactivated weapon available for sale or as a gift to another person.
+It is an offence to make a defectively deactivated gun or weapon available for sale or as a gift to another person.
 A weapon becomes a defectively deactivated weapon if:

 Note: The offence would not apply if the weapon gets sold (or given as a gift) by a museum, to another museum, providing they both have a museum firearms licence.